Exploring today's technology for tomorrow's possibilities

 The Ryzen 9 generation is not the fastest AMD offers.
 They also have a line of AMD Ryzen Threadripper CPUs, which AMD calls the most powerful desktop processor in the world with 64 cores and 128 threads.

 The chips are also much larger in size to pack the extra power in.
-Ryzen Threadripper chips are only really for creative professionals who need tremendous power for high-core count applications, like video editing and rendering.
+Ryzen Threadripper chips are for creative professionals who need tremendous power for high-core count applications like video editing and rendering.

 The older and larger company of the two, Intel has been around since 1968 and is the largest semiconductor company in the world by revenue.
 While Intel has been making processors for over 50 years, its range now comes down to four main brands:

-Core i5 – a jump in quality that allows users to dip their toes into intensive processes, such as photo or video editing.
+Core i5: Jump in quality that allows users to dip their toes into intensive processes, such as photo or video editing.
 Available with up to 6 cores.

 Again, to know what you're looking at, you need to go beyond the brand and learn the naming conventions for the specific series and models.

 Intel processor names look something like "Core i5-1145G7."
 The first two digits after the hyphen are the generation number.
 Therefore, the example above is the 11th generation.
 Each generation also has a codename.
 The latest 12th-generation chips are known as "Alder Lake."

 The following two digits are the position in the range, and bigger is better.
 Finally, the suffix tells you additional information.
 For example, the "G7" from above means that the processor has a built-in graphics chip.
 However, there are a range of other suffixes corresponding to different capabilities, such as "T" for smaller chips with slightly lower clock speeds and "K" for higher performance with a small increase in clock speed.

 In the 2010s, Intel's Core series became the dominant CPU on the market.
 However, AMD has made an impressive comeback with Ryzen.
 The best AMD Ryzen processors could go head-to-head with Intel, often coming out on top.